 William designs serious-business productivity apps at the Omni Group.
-Design is an ongoing conversation — with users, with your colleagues, and with yourself.
-He's going to talk about how to keep that conversation healthy and productive.
+Design is an ongoing conversation — with users, your colleagues, and yourself.
+William spoke about how to keep that conversation healthy and productive.

 Brent Simmons and Dave Wiskus work on Vesper at Q Branch.
 They’ve launched and maintained a product and companion service by leveraging the single best resource available to any Mac or iOS developer: the community.

 It's easy to lash out towards, mock, and/or hate the creators of "bad" code or "bad" designs, but can we take a healthier approach?
 Laura educated us on being more constructive in our teams and community by leaving the 😡 behind.